Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Introduction

-We detail the mathematics underlying this framework both for a Newtonian and Oldroyd-B fluid~\cite{oldroyd1950formulation}, where the latter is a(n effective) continuum description for a dilute polymer suspension~\cite{morozov2015introduction}.
+Here, we therefore detail the mathematics underlying this framework both for a Newtonian and Oldroyd-B fluid~\cite{oldroyd1950formulation}, where the latter is a(n effective) continuum description for a dilute polymer suspension~\cite{morozov2015introduction}.
 We also explain the way we implemented the algorithm using the \textbf{\texttt{Google JAX}} library~\cite{bradbury2018jax}, which helps make our approach easy to use and transferable.

 We demonstrate that our method is accurate by examining the classical four-roll mill setup~\cite{taylor1934formation, bentley1986computer}.
-In addition, we show that we can recover the expected divergences of the elastic stress in the stagnation point for an Oldroyd-B fluid~\cite{thomases2007emergence}.
+We show that we can recover the expected divergences of the elastic stress in the stagnation point for an Oldroyd-B fluid~\cite{thomases2007emergence}.
+We go beyond the current literature by giving greater attention to the structure of the solutions in Fourier space, without introducing a diffusive renormalization.
+We find that representative modes exhibit power-law scaling with system size.
+Both the exponent and prefactor of this power law are inversely proportional to the Weissenberg number ($\mathrm{Wi}$)---this number characterizes the ratio between the relaxation time of a material and the rate of deformation.
+Extrapolating to infinite system size, or equivalently continuum resolution, allows us to identify the stability threshold $\mathrm{Wi}_{c}$ as a function of the viscosity ratio.
+We thus provide a quantitative numerical analysis of the classical singularity, which complements existing steady-state analyses.

 The remainder of this paper is organized as follows.
 We start by introducing our notation and giving a general introduction to fluid dynamics in Section~\ref{sec:fluid_dynamics}.
-Next, in Section~\ref{sec:approach}, we perform the dimensional reduction on the Oldroyd-B Navier Stokes equations to identify the Reynolds and Weissenberg numbers and obtain a suitable reduced form for our numerical analysis.
-Here, we also explain the idea behind the algorithm based on the way the Oseen tensor is obtained for a bulk Newtonian fluid.
 Next, we derive the algorithm for studying viscoelastic flow on a cubic, periodic grid in Section~\ref{sec:algorithm}, wherein we also discuss details of the numerical implementation.
 We validate our approach in Section~\ref{sec:results} and discuss the qualities of our method in Section~\ref{sec:discussion}.
+These sections are supported by supplemental materials~\cite{ESI}, which provide detailed derivations and pedagogical introductions.
 A small summary and outlook is provided in Section~\ref{sec:close}.